DavidHe1127/Mr.He_HandBook/DevOps/Docker/docker-process.md

 ### ENTRYPOINT and CMD

 - In Linux, `init` process is run on `PID 1` and cannot be killed even with `sudo`.
 It ignores any signals unless a handler for that signal is explicitly declared.
 - A process running as PID 1 inside a container is treated specially by Linux - it ignores any signals with the default action.
 So, the process will not terminate on SIGINT or SIGTERM unless it is coded to do so.
-Alternatively, use `init`, `tini`.
+Alternatively, specify `--init` flag or use `tini` for docker versions not supporting that flag.
 - `ENTRYPOINT` specifies a command that will always be executed when the container starts, by default it is `/bin/sh -c`.
 - `CMD` specifies arguments that is fed to `ENTRYPOINT`.
 - Process specified in `ENTRYPOINT` or `CMD` becomes the main process owning pid `1`.
 When PID 1 exits, the container will exit.